Copyright © 2017 by Robert B. Thompson.

 Absolutely nothing!
 I will never forget those words.
-Once you believe and are baptized, anything you do to try to enter the Kingdom is dead works.
+They believed that once you believe and are baptized, anything you do to try to enter the Kingdom is dead works.
 There is no salvation to be worked out with fear and trembling.
 Just believe that Jesus is your Lord and Savior and that He has done it all for you.

-It came to my attention recently that believers worldwide are being told that by grace all that Jesus is and has accomplished has been given to us by saying, “I accept Christ as my Lord and Savior.”
+It came to my attention recently that believers worldwide are being told that, by grace, all that Jesus is and has accomplished has been given to us by our saying, “I accept Christ as my Lord and Savior.”

 This makes the Christian redemption a form of schizophrenia.
 We do not really gain deliverance from the sins of the flesh or from our self-will and self-centeredness.
 We just pretend that we do.

 God forgives us through the blood atonement made by our Lord on the cross of Calvary.
 But forgiveness is as far as the Divine redemption can take us.
 We cannot really be made in Christ a new creation of righteous behavior.
 This is what is taught, even though on the Jewish Day of Atonement, two goats were employed.
 One goat was offered for the guilt of the sins of Israel.
 The other goat was let go into the wilderness to portray the removal of the sins themselves from Israel.

 I felt a load on my back.
 How am I going to explain to Christians worldwide that they have not fully entered the salvation God has for them?
 After stating their belief in Christ, they are standing on the threshold of the Kingdom.
 There is a lifetime of discipleship ahead of them before they attain to the full stature of the Lamb of God.